Joon-Bae/forevernote-app/README.md

 <h1></h1>

 <h4 align="center">ForeverNote provides users with the platform with user-friendly ways to create notes!
-<br>ForeverNote also provides users with the option to create notebooks that can be used to group smiliar notes.</br></h4>
+<br>ForeverNote also provides users with the option to create notebooks that can be used to group notes together.</br></h4>